|Semester 2, 2020 On-campus Toowoomba|

 Examiner: Amy Mullens

 This course will examine biopsychosocial factors associated with mortality and morbidity in the Australian culture; and in working in multi-disciplinary teams across health contexts.
 It will consider research and theory relevant to health and lifestyle-related behaviour and pain management.
 A range of health attitudes, assessment methods and interventions will be reviewed, and students will use several of these methods in practice sessions-including theory and application with specific groups (e.g., ethnicity, Australian Indigenous clients).
-This course will be offered through three two-day compulsory workshops on-campus, each of two days duration.
+Attendance at the five on-campus workshops is mandatory.
+Dates of the five workshops will be according to the 'Workshop Schedule' which will be emailed to students at the outset of the program.

-- demonstrate an understanding of evidence-based biopsychosocial factors in relation to acute and chronic health problem prevention, intervention and rehabilitation—including the influence of cultural factors and culturally-responsive treatment approaches;
+- apply knowledge of evidence-based biopsychosocial factors in relation to acute and chronic health problem prevention, intervention and rehabilitation—including the influence of cultural factors and culturally-responsive treatment approaches;

 - appropriately select from and implement a range of assessment and intervention strategies relevant to these problems, and identified priority populations (e.g., Indigenous Australians);